softwaresaved/2024-11-26-fair-software/index.md

 <p>
   Please make sure that you have all the <a target="_blank" href="https://carpentries-incubator.github.io/fair-research-software/#setup">required software</a> installed before coming to the workshop.
-If you are having installation or setup problems - please <a href="#contact>contact the workshop organisers</a> who will be able to assist you.
+If you are having installation or setup problems - please <a href="#contact">contact the workshop organisers</a> who will be able to assist you.
 Failing to have a working setup on your machine will slow everyone down at the workshop.
 </p>